-While academic integrity relates to academic coursework, scholarly integrity (also known as responsible conduct of research) relates to work intended for publication.
-Academic integrity and scholarly integrity share many values though they differ in the work they are connected to.
+While academic integrity relates to academic work, scholarly integrity (also known as responsible conduct of research) relates to work intended for publication.
+Academic integrity and scholarly integrity share many values but they differ in the work they are connected to.
 The Responsible Conduct of Research site outlines the realm of scholarly integrity and the differences between scholarly misconduct and academic misconduct.

 How do you show respect for other learners and scholars by learning with integrity?

 Why is integrity by all members of our community important?

 What is your responsibility to help others uphold standards of accountability in our community?